sankarguruatgit/technicalassessment/README.md

 This project is developed by using Java8, Spring Boot Rest, Spring Boot Web, Spring @Scheduled, in- memory H2 database.

-Building a Project :

-	To build a project to run
+Building a Project : To build a project to run command
-		command mvn clean install in the project directory
+		mvn clean install

-Running a Spring Boot Project
-	To run a Spring Boot, run the command: mvn spring-boot:run in the project directory.
+Running a Spring Boot Project, To run the command:
+	     	mvn spring-boot:run

 Working with the IDE
  you can simply import the project in either Eclipse or IntelliJ.

-Running Tests
+Running Tests :
 	 The command mvn clean install from within a project will run the unit tests

 Swagger Details :